-Services provided during the post-partum period should include:
+Services provided during the post-partum period should include the following breastfeeding promotion, education and counseling services:

-- Post-partum support for breastfeeding mothers through continued health education, counseling, and the provision of medically necessary interventions. - Breastfeeding support assessment during the first newborn visit after delivery. - Professional lactation consultation services by knowledgeable health practitioners experienced in providing lactation consultation services with appropriate referrals. - Distribution of culturally appropriate education materials at provider sites during routine and pre-natal care visits. - Information regarding techniques for successful initiation of breastfeeding delivered to the mother at an appropriate time after delivery. - Information about breastfeeding contraindications for certain health risks such as galactosemia and human immunodeficiency virus ("HIV") infection.
+- Post-partum support for breastfeeding mothers through continued health education, counseling, and the provision of medically necessary interventions. - Breastfeeding support assessment during the first newborn visit after delivery.

+- Professional lactation consultation services by knowledgeable health practitioners experienced in providing lactation consultation services with appropriate referrals. - Distribution of culturally appropriate education materials at provider sites during routine and pre-natal care visits. - Information regarding techniques for successful initiation of breastfeeding delivered to the mother at an appropriate time after delivery. - Information about breastfeeding contraindications for certain health risks such as galactosemia and human immunodeficiency virus ("HIV") infection.

-Providers may refer the member for medically necessary equipment, such as breast pumps, breast pumps, or other specialized equipment.
+Providers must refer the member for medically necessary equipment, such as breast pumps, or other specialized equipment.